VenkateshJayachandra/simpleminesweeper/README.md

 # Set up

 Make the Minesweeper.App as your start up project and try passing your co-ordinates to run the game.

+# Files - Description

+## Minesweeper.App

+1. Console app, at startup DI is used build dependencies.
+2. Calls the game service

+## ApplicationCore

+1. Service Folder - has the game service which inturn calls the mine strategy class, in this case it is a console app but this place can hold for other strategies like Winform, unity
+2. Strategies Folder - place to have your strategies like Winform, unity
+3. Factories Folder - place to have multiple game level like Beginner, Complex and intermediate
+4. Commands Folder - place to have the commands based on user input like reload the data in the console / window or where ever.
+5  Exceptions Folder - place to have our custom exception based on the strategies which is been used.

+## Test

+1. Place to have your unit/functional/integration tests